phetsims/qa/doc/qa-book.md

 5. Click on the “New Issue” button.
 6. If the issue is a bug report for a simulation, use the template below.
 7. If the issue is a general issue, simply describe the issue thoroughly and concisely.
 8. Assign the appropriate PhET employee(s) and use relevant labels.
+This is often the developer who made the test issue.
+Design questions go to Amy if they are science, or Amanda if they are math.
 9. Click the “Submit New Issue” button.

 #### Issue Template